|Free trial||30 days|

 Managing project data

-A shortcut to managing project data across the platform, including columns, is the Customize button, which is found in the top right of every project view.
+A shortcut to managing project data across the platform, including columns, is the Customize button, which is found at the top right of every project view.
 When selected, an in-view window (Figure E) opens on the right-hand side with controls for field data (columns), rules, applications, forms and task templates.

 Custom controls for project data